platformplatform/PlatformPlatform/.github/CONTRIBUTING.md

 Thank you for your interest in contributing to the PlatformPlatform project!
 We appreciate your effort and contributions that will help improve the project.
 This document outlines the guidelines for contributing to the project.

-Before you start working on a contribution, we recommend discussing your ideas with the project maintainers by creating an issue.
+Before you start working on a contribution, **we strongly recommend discussing your ideas with the project maintainers by [starting a discussion here](https://github.com/platformplatform/PlatformPlatform/discussions)**.
 This ensures that your efforts align with the project's goals and that you won't spend time implementing something that may be rejected later.
-For small bug fixes and clear objective improvements, this step may not be necessary.
+We have strong opinions and uphold an high standard of quality for the project, so please be prepared to make changes to your contribution based on feedback from the maintainers.
+Pay special attention to Branch name and Commit messages guidelines below.

 Please note that all contributions to this project require signing our [Contributor License Agreement (CLA)](https://gist.github.com/platformplatformadmin/dcedb5be10888e216fb2a0c59435e44d).
 By signing the CLA, you grant PlatformPlatform the rights to your contributions, ensuring that we can continue to develop and distribute the project under the MIT License or potentially other licensing options.
 The CLA signing process is handled through [CLA Assistant](https://cla-assistant.io/).
 You will be prompted to sign the CLA when you submit a pull request.